github/developer.github.com/content/v3/search.md

 ### Timeouts and incomplete results

-Search API responses include a `incomplete_results` Boolean attribute.
-For queries that are taking [too long to execute](/changes/2014-04-07-search-timeouts-exposed/), search stops the execution of the query, collects and returns matches that were already found, and sets `incomplete_results` to `true`.
+To keep the Search API fast for everyone, we limit how long any individual query can run.
+For queries that [exceed the time limit](/changes/2014-04-07-understanding-search-results-and-potential-timeouts/), the API collects and returns all matches that were already found prior to the timeout, and sets `incomplete_results` to `true`.

 Reaching a timeout does not necessarily mean that search results are incomplete.
-More results might have been found if the execution wasn't stopped, but also might have not.
+More results might have been found, but also might have not.

 ## Search repositories